joseph-data/daioe_dataset/README.md

 ## Important Notes

-- **Data Gaps:** Some early rows may be empty for specific occupations (e.g., armed forces or certain legislators) where the DAIOE cannot be computed due to missing O*NET task observations.
+- **Data Gaps:** Some early rows may be empty for specific occupations (e.g., armed forces) where the DAIOE cannot be computed due to missing O*NET task observations.
 - **Interpretation:** Scores are designed to allow comparison of AI exposure across different occupations and over time.
 Note that a one-unit change in the raw index score does not have a standalone physical interpretation; users should typically rely on percentile rankings for comparative analysis.

 ## Related Projects